Alintya/PoeSuite/PoeSuite/PoeSuite/README.md

 -**enable/disable RichPresence properly**

--**utilize messaging system to pause/resume classes when poe shuts down?**
+-**utilize messaging system to pause/resume classes when poe shuts down instead of disposing?**

 -**implement sessionId and handle it in prompt**